6 breathable face masks to wear while exercising

 Fabric

 Fabric is one of the most important factors when it comes to exercising with a mask.
 For everyday activities, cloth masks are fine.
 But with exercise, cotton becomes damp really fast, which can make it harder to breathe and can promote bacterial growth.
-So for this reason, masks made with fabrics that are similar to the ones used in activewear (like spandex or polyester) are your best bet.
+So for this reason, masks made with a breathable fabric similar to the kind used in activewear (like spandex or polyester) are your best bet.
 But still, you want the mask to be breathable and comfortable while you move.

 Fit